 On the other end of things, being rejected might make you feel like you’re too good for this world and bring out your ugly entitled side.
 To stay humble and grounded in reality, try doing something you’re not good at.
 If you have terrible hand-eye coordination, try playing tennis with a friend.
 If you shouldn’t be trusted in the kitchen, attempt a difficult recipe.
 If computers scare you, try learning the basics of a coding language.
 Learning new skills and practicing rusty ones will keep you on your toes and prevent you from getting too cocky or entitled.

 Get Over It

-In the heat of the moment, being rejected can totally feel like the end of the world.
-But just like the pain of your first breakup in high school, this too shall pass.
-You’ll discover better opportunities, you’ll meet people who actually want to work with you, and you’ll forget all about the “no”s once you get a satisfying “yes.”
+In the heat of the moment, being rejected can totally feel like the end of the world, but just like the pain of your first breakup in high school, this too shall pass.
+You’ll discover better opportunities, you’ll meet people who actually want to work with you and you’ll forget all about the “no’s” once you get a satisfying “yes.”
 The best thing you can do to move forward from rejection is just to get over it.
-There are too many other great jobs out there, too many better things to focus your energy on.
+There are too many other great jobs out there and too many better things to focus your energy on.
 Maybe it just wasn’t meant to be this time around.
 That doesn’t have to mean it never will be.
-Let yourself feel a little sad, remind yourself it’s nothing personal, clear your mind, stay humble, stay hopeful, and move on.
+Let yourself feel a little sad, remind yourself it’s nothing personal, clear your mind, stay humble, stay hopeful and move on.
 You’ll be fine, I promise.
-Now go back out there and give it your best!
+Now, go back out there and give it your best!